ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-25. Why don’t we just initialize all weights in a neural network to zero?
+Q. Why don’t we just initialize all weights in a neural network to zero?

 <details><summary><b>Answer</b></summary>